323 N. Parkerson Avenue,

 1 person favorited this theater

-Thousands of dollars have been put into the theater’s restoration, which is ongoing as funds permit, including a new roof, stage, carpeting, paint, curtains, lighting and sound, and restrooms.
+Thousands of dollars have been put into the theatre’s restoration, which is ongoing as funds permit, including a new roof, stage, carpeting, paint, curtains, lighting and sound, and restrooms.
 The marquee and murals on the south and north walls were also restored to their original appearance.

 Today, the historic Rice Theatre hosts live entertainment and concerts, including country, Gospel, and Cajun music.